 - This interpolation uses an inverse-distance-weighted method, using points (elevations) from the cross sections as discrete input points.
 When the distance between cross sections is higher than half the cell size, extra cross sections are interpolated before the cells' ground levels are interpolated. - Please note that the ground levels are only interpolated inside the area delineated by the cross sections. - When the Manual option is used, the user-defined flood area does not have to be identical to the area covered by the cross sections.
-If the Automatic option is used, the area covered by the cross sections and the flood area will always be consistent, as the flood-area is generated (automatically) based on the cross sections.

-In principle the 'Use cross sections' option ensures a good consistency between MIKE SHE ground levels and river cross sections.
+If the Automatic option is used, the area covered by the cross sections and the flood area will always be consistent, as the flood-area is generated (automatically) based on the cross sections. - In principle the 'Use cross sections' option ensures a good consistency between MIKE SHE ground levels and river cross sections.
 There will, however, often be interpolation problems related to river meandering, tributary connections, etc. where wide cross sections of different coupling reaches overlap.
-Thus, it is recommended to make the initial model set up using the 'Use cross sections' option and then subsequently retrieve and check the resulting ground levels (using the MIKE SHE Input Retrieval tool).
-If needed the retrieved ground levels (.dfs2 file) can be modified (MIKE SHE Graphical Editor) and then used as input for a new set up, now using the 'Use grid data' option described below.
+Thus, it is recommended to make the initial model set up using the 'Use cross sections' option and then subsequently check the resulting ground levels ("River Bed level minus Ground level in Flood Cells" in MIKE SHE Processed Data).
+If needed the resulting ground levels (.dfs2 file) can be used to adjust the topography grid with the modified flood coded areas (using the MIKE Zero Grid Series editor and the "Copy File into Data" command or using the "Grid Calculator" tool at the MIKE SHE Toolbox) and then used as input for a new set up, now using the 'Use grid data' option described below.